Equal treatment in the workplace

 • Do you have questions about diversity in the workplace in connection with nationality, ancestry, skin colour, national or ethnic origin, philosophical or religious beliefs, age, sexual orientation, state of health, wealth, physical characteristics, marital status, political views, trade union membership, birth or social background?
 If so, you can contact Unia for help.
 Unia can also support companies and organisations that want to take initiatives regarding diversity and non-discrimination.

-Unia has developed an online course about anti-discrimination legislation, diversity policy and reasonable accommodation in the workplace.
+Unia has developed an online course (in French or Dutch) about anti-discrimination legislation, diversity policy and reasonable accommodation in the workplace.
 The course is free.

 More information about legislation relating to equality and non-discrimination at work van be found on the FPS website (in French) and on the Unia website.